-Experience from Application of Transmission Line Arresters in Romania
+Experience Applying Transmission Line Arresters

-All Articles, Arresters
+Arresters

 The 400 kV Gutinas-Brasov overhead line is located in a mountainous area of Romania that has mostly rocky soil.
-Thick ice covers conductors during winter and in the past caused breakage of the shield wire such that it had to be dismantled in the most severely affected sections.
+Thick ice covers conductors during winter and in the past caused breakage of shield wire such that it had to be dismantled in the most severely affected sections.
 Without shielding, these sections were left vulnerable to lightning strike.
-To reduce impact on reliability, a solution involving application of line surge arresters was selected for these sections.
+To reduce the impact on reliability, a solution involving application of line surge arresters was selected for these sections.

 This edited contribution to INMR by engineers at Romanian TSO, Transelectrica, reviewed details of the project’s engineering as well as the key lessons learned.